 Note: The mounting stud for the thermostat may not be installed, and the engine block may not be drilled and tapped for the stud.
 The block does that the boss in place for drilling and tapping to install this stud.
 DO IT!
 It is very important to have a functional thermostat installed.

 - Crawl under the rear of the car armed with a large screwdriver, a 10mm wrench, and a 13mm wrench.

 - Locate the right heater box.
 Extending out from it toward the center of the car are two metal tabs, each of which has a screw in it.
 These attach to a metal plate that has three captive nuts in it.
 You want to remove this plate.

 - Remove the 10mm bolts that hold the metal plate in place.
 Stow the bolts and washers in a safe place.
 Note how the metal plate sits so you can replace it the same way, then take it out.

-- Feel up between the cylinders for the connecting rod (about 1/8" diameter) coming down between them.
+- Feel up through the centre gap in the cylinder head for the connecting rod (about 1/8" diameter) coming down between them.
 This rod is threaded on the end so the thermostat can attach to it.
 Move the connecting rod (also called a downrod) up and down to fully open (up) and close (down) the cooling vanes.

 - Right above where the metal plate was there is a stud (possibly with a nut on it) sticking out of the side of the crankcase on the bottom of the engine, pointing towards the right heater box.
 If there is a nut, take the nut off of this stud and save it.
 If there isn't, you will need to find a replacement in your cache of extra nuts and bolts.